 9. Lego bricks everywhere!

 Legoland wouldn’t be Legoland with Lego bricks all over the place!
 As well as all of the places to build and create with regular sized Lego bricks, many of the play spaces have over-sized bricks to play with.
 Harrison had a great time stacking these together to make towers and buildings, and made a lot of new friends doing this with the other kids.
 My favorite thing about Lego is that you are encouraged to use your imagination to create anything you like with endless possibilities.
 The kids all seemed to have a great time playing and creating things together, and some of the things they built together were pretty cool!
 Another really simple idea that was a huge hit!

 10. Legoland Water Park

 As if the park itself wasn’t enough, at the back of Legoland there is a water park!
 The water park has a wave pool, a lazy river (where you can build your own raft out of large Lego bricks!), a huge interactive water play structure, and an area designed specifically for toddlers and preschoolers.
-We didn’t bring bathing suits when we visited Legoland, but we walked back to take a look at the water park and it looked so much fun!
-It’s definitely on our list of things to do next time, and a great reason to go back.
+Read through my post from our visit for everything else you need to know about visiting Legoland Florida Water Park with young kids.
 After all, in Central Florida, it’s almost always water park weather!